-All new educational program (modules, clerkships, selectives, acting internships, and electives offered within the COM) proposals and proposals for significant changes in existing programs are reviewed by CCom.
+All new educational programs (courses, modules, clerkships, selectives, acting internships, and electives offered within the COM) proposals and proposals for significant changes in existing programs are reviewed by CCom.
 The faculty member submitting the new program proposal or the appointed director of an existing program is designated as the proposal sponsor.
-The proposal must be submitted for the agenda for the next scheduled year subcommittee meeting.
-The Chair of the Curriculum Committee or designee reviews the form for completeness.
-The sponsor is notified of the date and time for discussion of the proposal by the chair of the respective year subcommittee and will be requested to present the proposal in person.
-Following the presentation, the subcommittee considers the proposal.
+A new program proposal or program change for modification of an existing program from a faculty member begins with a consultation and review by both the Director of Programs of Assessment and the Director of the Longitudinal Curriculum for insight on the potential impact to the overall curriculum.
+The sponsor then forwards the proposal to the appropriate year subcommittee Chair, who will review the proposal for clarity and completeness.
+The year subcommittee Chair will submit the proposal for the agenda for the next scheduled year subcommittee meeting. sponsor is notified of the date and time for discussion of the proposal by the Chair of the respective year subcommittee and will be requested to present the proposal to the subcommittee for review, consideration, comments, and suggestions.
+Following the presentation, the subcommittee will consider the proposal.
 Approved proposals are forwarded to the CCom and reviewed.
 If approved, the proposal is forwarded with recommendations to the Chief Academic Officer for final consideration.